 “The combination of powerful computers and ‘Big Data’ has transformed understanding of hazards such as flood.
 This new understanding opens up new opportunities to insure and reinsure flood risk in the private market.
 It also offers the NFIP new ways to align premium with risk, reducing cross-subsidies and encouraging mitigation by sending appropriate price signals to consumers,” the authors write.

-The report says the development of the new powerful models have already encouraged more private reinsurers and insurers to offer flood coverage in the United States, something common in other parts of the world.
+The report says the development of the new powerful models has already encouraged more private reinsurers and insurers to offer flood coverage in the United States, something common in other parts of the world.

 “Better data and more advanced models are giving us a clearer view of flood risk, which opens up additional opportunities for private insurers and reinsurers to underwrite flood risk.
 That may have important implications for the NFIP,” said Rade Musulin, Academy vice president for Casualty, the chairperson of the flood work group responsible for the report.
 “The reauthorization process can lead to reassessment of the role of the NFIP, which historically has operated under financial conditions and rules different from those of private issuers, and with a different purpose.”